 The governor of Phuket first forbade sun loungers; however, since then he has allowed sun loungers on up to 10 percent of the area of the various beaches.
 At some Phuket beaches, they don't care much for the 10 percent rule.

-The typical price for a sun lounger is 100 baht for the day.
-At some beaches, a parasol is included in that price; while at other beaches, you may have to pay 100 baht for a parasol.
+The typical price for a sun lounger is 100 baht (100 baht) for a day.
+At some beaches, a parasol is included in that price; while at other beaches, you may have to pay 100 baht extra for a parasol.

 In the monsoon season with strong winds from the west, most of the beaches in Phuket can be dangerous because of rip currents.